MikeR94/CI-Project-Portfolio-4/README.md

 * [CSS Validation](https://jigsaw.w3.org/css-validator/) - Used to validate CSS code
 * [JSHint Validation](https://jshint.com/) - Used to validate JavaScript code
 * [Virutal Environment](https://docs.python.org/3/library/venv.html) - Used to create a virtual environment
+* [Graph Models](https://django-extensions.readthedocs.io/en/latest/graph_models.html) - Used to generate a .dot file for all apps and models
+* [dreampuf](https://dreampuf.github.io/GraphvizOnline/) - Used to present the .dot file in the form of a database diagram

 # Python Packages